anon8371/AnonPaper2/README.md

 Make an account [here](https://wandb.ai/home) and put the details into `test_runner.py` under `wandb_logger=`.

-Otherwise, set `use_wanbd=False` to run the models but no outputs will be available.
+Otherwise, set `use_wanbd=False` to run the models but limited outputs will be printed.

-## 4. Run `python test_runner.py` that will by default run an SDM model on Split MNIST.
+## 4. Run `python test_runner.py` that will by default run an ReLU model on CIFAR10 latents with 0.8 noise.

 See `exp_commands/` for all parameters used to run all of our experiments.

 You can put these parameters into `test_runner.py` to run them and fill in `load_path=` with a trained model.
 To reproduce all of our results we recommend using a job parallelizer like Ray or SLURM to run each experiment as a different job.

-If you want your model runs to be saved change `checkpoint_callback = False` on line 57 to `True`.
-Otherwise, only the continual learning models make while investigating continual learning will be saved out.
+See `ray_runner.py` for our use of ray.

 ---